Trent — full-stack digital marketer

 Outside of work

 I care about pet welfare more broadly.
 Breed Standard is a planned counterpart to Squish Biscuit — focused on dog welfare, breed education, and pet safety rather than entertainment.
-Pet-industry work in registration, reunification, and safety products is one of the spaces I am most interested in applying the rest of my operating experience.
+Pet-industry work in registration, reunification, and safety is one of the spaces I am most interested in applying the rest of my experience.

-Based in Kelowna, BC.
 When I am not at a keyboard I am usually outside with Captain.